-For financial reporting and Solvency II purposes, policyholder unit liabilities are based on the quoted price of underlying assets.
+For financial reporting and Solvency II purposes, policyholder unit liabilities are based on the quoted price Mobius Life Limited and Mobius Group | SFCR | 30 June 2021 30 of 36 of underlying assets.

 D.5 Any other information

 There is no other material information to disclose in relation to valuation for solvency purposes.